 Plenty quick, as long as you’re not relying on super-fast storage

 The ZenBook 13 is another in a growing list of notebooks to make use of Intel’s excellent quad-core eighth-gen Core processors, in this case the Core i5-8250U.
 That promises good performance at the high end, and power-sipping efficiency when running less demanding productivity tasks.

 As usual, Intel’s latest CPU family delivers.
 The ZenBook 13 holds its own against other similar machines, with little to differentiate it from competition like the Dell XPS 13 and the HP Spectre 13.
 It’ll whip through the usual productivity tasks without delay, and it can even tackle some demanding tasks like video editing.
-Unless you work with huge photos or video files, the 8GB of RAM in our configuration system should be plenty, and the 256GB SSD provides ample storage for most productivity users.
+Unless you work with huge photos or video files, the 8GB of

 One area where Asus cut some corners when putting the ZenBook 13 together, though, was in its choice of SSD.
 Our review unit came equipped with a 256GB Micron 1100 SATA SSD, which we expected to perform better than a spinning hard disk drive (HDD) but to fall short of much faster PCIe SSDs that are increasingly common in premium or near-premium notebooks.

 Indeed, that’s exactly what our benchmark tests demonstrated.
 Asus chose a Micron 1100 SATA SSD for the ZenBook 13, and its performance was decidedly mediocre.
 Even compared to other systems with SATA drives, the Asus was a bit slow.
 While you’re unlikely to notice it in typical productivity work, you’ll be somewhat constrained if you work with very large files.

 Decent entry-level gaming in a thin and light machine